Very persistent random walkers reveal transitions in landscape topology

 with characteristic persistence time $\tau_0$.
 In the limit of zero $\tau_0$, $\Gamma$ approaches a Dirac $\delta$ function and the noise is Markovian, and we say the walker is passive.
 The walker moves freely besides two constraints: it is confined to the sphere $\|\boldsymbol x\|^2=N$ due to the model, and it is confined to the constant-energy level set $H(\boldsymbol x)=EN$.
 Such a random walk can be described by the Langevin equation

 where $\mu$ and $\beta$ are time-dependent parameters that adjust the magnitude of forces perpendicular to the constraint manifolds in order to prevent the walker from leaving them.
 The dynamics of our walker are equivalent to that of an Ornstein--Uhlenbeck particle traversing the configuration space \cite{Martin_2021_Statistical}.
+Ignoring the spherical constraint, this framework is general: a system of $P$ active Brownian particles in $d$ dimensions is captured by configurations $\boldsymbol x$ in $N=Pd$ dimensions concatenating the positions of each particle.